 The Assembly at a Glance

 George and Betty Geftakys began the Assembly in 1970 with the idea of getting back to a New Testament pattern of gathering--"This is God's true vision for the Church."
-He began travelling in the USA and Europe, and speaking at home Bible studies.
+George began travelling in the USA and Europe, and speaking at home Bible studies.
 Small Assemblies began springing up, united under the umbrella of what George called 'The Work'.

 Influences

-George and Betty brought together strands from several sources and modified them to suit their purposes in giving overall shape to the Assembly:
+George and Betty brought together strands from several sources and modified them to suit their purposes in

-• The pious appearance of Betty's fundamentalist Bob Jones College background
+The pious appearance of Betty's fundamentalist Bob Jones College background

-• The higher life overcomer teaching of Keswick and Watchman Nee.
+The higher life overcomer teaching of

-• The youthful enthusiasm of the Jesus Movement
+The youthful enthusiasm of the Jesus Movement

 More about the background of the Assembly »»